The submission of articles to Detox & Cure is subject to specific criteria in their content and presentation.

 Articles submitted for publishing on Detox & Cure must satisfy the requirements as listed below.
 All fields in the Article Submission Form below are mandatory.
 To assist you with the article submission process we have created a template Microsoft Word file which you can download from here.

-Once completed, you can submit your article with any attached images through the “Submit My Article” link below.
+Once completed, you can email us to submit your article with any attached images.

 Here you’ll find a detailed overview of content creation requirements to help you formulate your submission.